 Medical indemnity package

-This means that trainees will not need to fund their own medical indemnity, as payment will be made direct by HEE KSS.
+This means that trainees will not need to fund their own medical indemnity, as payment will be made direct by the KSS Primary Care Department.
 Further information is available on the medical indemnity webpage.

-HEE KSS has also negotiated a range of educational resources to be made available by our medical indemnity supplier.
+The KSS GP School has also negotiated a range of educational resources to be made available by our medical indemnity supplier.
 This includes workshops accessed by our GP Programme Directors on topics such as handling complaints and managing risk.

 Communication skills for GP trainees